Meet Coyote, an Indigenous “Legend”

 The legend of Coyote also gave way to so-called Coyote Markers, or balancing rock monuments that mark territorial boundaries.
 Each marker has its own story, and its own lesson from Coyote.
 As a spiritual people, British Columbia’s First Nations have a special place in their mythology and their hearts for the legend of Coyote.

 This video is the first in a new and ongoing summer video series.
 The series features short, fascinating films offering a glimpse into authentic local First Nation legends.
-These legends may include a live person who has had an effect on Aboriginal culture and activism, a meaningful element like cedar, or a spirit animal or totem.
+These legends may include a live person who has had an effect on Indigenous culture and activism, a meaningful element like cedar, or a spirit animal or totem.